-Cequence Security Unveils Industry-First Security Layer To Govern And Protect Agentic AI
+Cequence Security Unveils Industry-First Security Layer to Govern and Protect Agentic AI

-SAN FRANCISCO, April 28, 2025 (GLOBE NEWSWIRE) -- Cequence Security , a leader in API security and bot management, today announced significant enhancements to its Unified API Protection (UAP) platform to deliver the industry's first comprehensive security solution for agentic AI development, usage, and connectivity.
+(MENAFN- Active DMC) Dubai, United Arab Emirates — April 29, 2025 — Cequence Security, a leader in API security and bot management, today announced significant enhancements to its Unified API Protection (UAP) platform to deliver the industry’s first comprehensive security solution for agentic AI development, usage, and connectivity.
 This enhancement empowers organizations to secure every AI agent interaction, regardless of the development framework.
 By implementing robust guardrails, the solution protects both enterprise-hosted AI applications and external AI APIs, preventing sensitive data exfiltration through business logic abuse and ensuring regulatory compliance.

 There is no AI without APIs, and the rapid growth of agentic AI applications has amplified concerns about securing sensitive data during their interactions.
 These AI-driven exchanges can inadvertently expose internal systems, create significant vulnerabilities, and jeopardize valuable data assets.
 Recognizing this critical challenge, Cequence has expanded its UAP platform, introducing an enhanced security layer to govern interactions between AI agents and backend services specifically.
 This new layer of security enables customers to detect and prevent AI bots such as ChatGPT from OpenAI and Perplexity from harvesting organizational data.